Weifan-Lu/TiMEpy/TidalStrain2/Calc/Readme.md

 The TidalStrain.2 project allows you to customize the sampling rate for tidal strain calculations by modifying parameters across several key files.
 This section guides you through the process step-by-step, ensuring consistency and accuracy in your adjustments.

+### Before Changing the Sampling Rate, Pay Attention to:
-TidalStrain.2.sh: The main script file, where the nevent parameter needs to be modified. event.in: The input file containing event data, with the number of rows corresponding to the nevent value.
+**TidalStrain.2.sh**: The main script file where the `nevent` parameter needs to be modified.
+**event.in**: The input file containing event data, with the number of rows matching the `nevent` value.

 ## Overview of Relevant Files